m0thman70/Helios/README.md

-this is atto, a new code editor similar to nano that came to existance with alot of AI and ALOT of Bullsh** but here we the buffer works fine no mouse movements are detected in buffer you use WASD to move the cursor around there is no way to open a file with atto at the moment as it cant read from files it cant write to files either
+this is atto, a new code editor similar to nano that came to existance with alot of AI and ALOT of Bullsh** but here we the buffer works fine no mouse movements are detected in buffer you use CTRL + HJKL to move the cursor around there is no way to open a file with atto at the moment as it cant read from files it cant write to files either